-Metropolitan Planning Factors : AF. inininina Sestimais The preservation of existing transportation factifies () 4 Consistency of transportation plans with Federal, state, and total chergy conservation programs and poincies.
-The need to relieve congestion and to prevent conges- Construction decisition (construction) Consistency of transportation plans and programs with ·· 🦓 Where appointing the programming of funds for transportation enhancement activities ÷ 6 The effect of transportation projects on the surrounding communities.
-Such consideration should include an 9969 ye analysis of the cost-effectiveness of alternative invest- 2 ments to meet the demand for transportation services 7.
-Access to other transportation facilities (such as air and seaports, freight distribution routes), national parks, ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ and border crossings.
-8. Connectivity of roads within metropolitan areas with toaus outside of such aleas.
-Needs identified inrolgn transportation management 3 ( ) The conversion of eaching of such for future teachings tion immovements 11 The enhancement of the efficient movement of freight The use of lifescucie rooting for bridges, tunnels, and pavements 13 The overall social, economic, energy, and environ- mental effects of transportation decisions and the need Ś. ŚŚŚ to work with the public and affected agencies (such as housing, community development, and environmental resource management agencies) to ensure that transportation plans are compatible with social and en- éren : vironmental goals. ····i4 The expansion of transit services, where appropriate ····· 15 Improving security on transit systems 16 Perrophanal travel and tourism ~~~~ RO C TANKI GILGONGI, LICIANI GILLI MYGU IQIMI ning process which intends to get the most out of flexible funding.
+Metropolitan Planning Factors

+- 1. The preservation of existing transportation facilities - 2.
+Consistency of transportation plans with Federal, state, - and local energy conservation programs and policies.
+3. The need to relieve congestion and to prevent conges- - tion where it does not yet occur. - 4.
+Consistency of transportation plans and programs with land use plans. - Where appropriate, the programming of funds for transportation enhancement activities. - 6.
+The effect of transportation projects on the surrounding communities.
+Such consideration should include an analysis of the cost-effectiveness of alternative investments to meet the demand for transportation services. - Access to other transportation facilities (such as air and seaports, freight distribution routes), national parks, and border crossings. - 8.
+Connectivity of roads within metropolitan areas with roads outside of such areas. - Needs identified through transportation management systems. - The preservation of rights-of-way for future transportation improvements. - 11.
+The enhancement of the efficient movement of freight - The use of life-cycle costing for bridges, tunnels, and pavements. - 13.
+The overall social economic, energy, and environmental effects of transportation decisions and the need to work with the public and affected agencies (such as housing, community development, and environmental resource management agencies) to ensure that transportation plans are compatible with social and environmental goals. - 14.
+The expansion of transit services, where appropriate. - 15.
+Improving security on transit systems - 16.
+Recreational travel and tourism.

+ning process which intends to get the most out of flexible funding.